stanford-crfm/mistral/README.md

 and helpful scripts for incorporating new pre-training datasets, various schemes for single node and distributed training, and importantly, scripts for evaluation and measuring bias.

+Full documentation can be found on our [Read The Docs](https://nlp.stanford.edu/local/mistral/docs/_build/html/index.html) site.

 A Project Mercury Endeavor.

 ---